FaizalSandanampusi/EPAI_V5_Capstone_LLM_Agents/README.md

 5. **Multi-User Support**: Add authentication and per-user configurations
 6. **Feedback Loop**: Implement a learning mechanism to improve LLM performance

-**Note**: This project is a demonstration of LLM orchestration concepts and integrates with external APIs that may require paid subscriptions for production use.
+**Note**: This project is a demonstration of LLM orchestration concepts and integrates with external APIs.